xikaij/fredkin-koehler/README.md

 ### Introduction

 Fredkin-Koehler method is a numerical method to compute electrostatic/magnetic potential inside ferroelectric/ferromagnetic bodies.
 It is a hybrid method that combines finite element and boundary integral methods.
 The boundary integration in the original method has $O(N^2)$ scaling, where $N$ is number of unknowns in the discretized mesh.
-The governing equation is shown as follows,
+The governing equation is shown as follows, (to view the equations and this manual more clearly, please use the manual.html in **doc** folder)

 $\nabla^2 \phi(\bold{x})=4 \pi \nabla \cdot \bold{M(\bold{x})} \quad$ for $\bold{x}\in R_m$,